fabric-testbed/teaching-materials/assignments/Webserver/README.md

 - To successfully run this notebook you need to run the code blocks first (*Setup Experiment*) and then run the experiment (*Run Experiment*):
 	- Setup Experiment: This is the setup, run the provided Codeblocks to setup the network and to provide the correct addresses to each node.
     - Run Experiment: This is the Experiment, To complete this section just follow the provided instructions to start and stop the server, use the wget command to get the page, and to start a different server using commands.
-### Assignment Notebook
     - In this Assignment you will answer questions and use what you learned to send codes to the server to see if you can get a responce out of the server.
 Lastly you will delete the slice to clear resources you used.
     - **Notes:** In the case the slice fails to delete please examine the experiment tab on the fabric portal and delete the corresponding slice if it was not already deleted

 ## Additional Information
 - FABRIC Learn Website: If you encounter problems,questions, or suggestions, please navigate to the FABRIC Knowledge Base at https://learn.fabric-testbed.net/